 Description of the Work

 The work, The Sound of Cake, responded to the prompt: Tasty.
-My synaesthetic brain posed the question “can I express the stress, noise, and indecision I feel when confronted with CAKE (something I’m compelled to make, hate, or eat)?”
+My synaesthetic brain posed the question “can I express the stress, noise, and indecision I feel when confronted with CAKE (something I’m compelled to make, hate, and eat)?”
 My struggles around weight, body positivity, the social act of eating in public (compounded with my challenges to hear in noisy spaces), and sugar addiction are hardly unique.
 It’s being discussed by folks far more educated, affected, and connected to these issues than me on a regular basis.
 Even those who perpetuate these systems of oppression shame the framework that encourages eating disorders, obsession with perfect food and diet, and body dysmorphia.
 Folks who are struggling with their own relationship to food and diet often lash out and shame the efforts of others who commit to loving their bodies, eating, and lifestyle changes.
 It’s a huge, ever present thing.
-I’ll be the first to admit that within a 24-hour period, I have encouraged someone to see themselves as human and loveable, only to then look at myself with disgust, spiral down a list of food items that I shouldn’t have eaten that day, followed by a proclamation that I’ll never eat again.
+I’ll be the first to admit that within a 24-hour period, I have encouraged someone to see themselves as human, beautiful, desirable, worthy and loveable, only to then look at myself with disgust, and spiral down a list of food items that I shouldn’t have eaten that day, followed by a proclamation that I’ll never eat again.